aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/inference.md

 ### Run an inference

-@@ -122,7 +150,6 @@ We copy this code to the Pod, download our previously uploaded model, and run th
+We copy this code to the Pod, download our previously uploaded model, and run the following commands:

 ```bash
 $ kubectl -n aiml cp ~/environment/eks-workshop/modules/aiml/inferentia/inference/inference.py inference:/